jedzej/tietopythontraining-basic/README.md

 1. We assume you want to learn.
 If you cheat, you cheat yourself,
 1. The schedule:
     1. The course starts on February 13th 2018,
-    1. Each week we will provide a final version one lesson and a set of exercises.
+    1. Each week we will provide a final version of one lesson and a set of exercises.
 All future lessons are there, but are subject to change,
     1. You have two weeks since then to create a pull request with all the solutions,
     1. ...but it doesn't there, we expect most of the learning to